 Steven M. Bauer is a trial lawyer who practices exclusively in the areas of complex patent, trade secret, trademark, copyright and technology litigation.
-Based in the firm’s Boston office, he is co-chair of the firm's global Litigation Department, and co-head of the firm's Patent Litigation Group.
-He has also been the managing partner of the firm's Boston office and a member of the firm’s Executive Committee.
+Based in the Boston office, he is co-chair of the firm's nationwide Litigation Department, and within it, co-head of the firm's Patent Litigation Group.
+He has also served on the firm's seven-member Executive Committee.

-Steve serves as lead trial counsel in cases involving the most complex technologies, including: smartphones; protocols used in satellite, cable, wireless, VoIP, RFID, and SONET networks; the algorithms used in voice recognition, speech generation, data encryption, and digital signal processing and error correction processes; lasers, optics, and high-energy plasma devices; surgical, medical, genetic and bio-molecular diagnostic, research and therapeutic tools and technologies; MEMS devices and semiconductor processing, nano-materials, polymers and high-temperature superconductors; and financial systems.
+Steve’s cases typically involve complex technologies representing the current state of the art.
+He has been lead trial counsel in cases involving smart phones, tablets and e-Readers; satellite, cable, wireless, VoIP, RFID, and SONET networks and data protocols; voice recognition, speech generation, and data encryption; lasers, optics, and high-energy plasma devices; surgical, medical, genetic and bio-molecular diagnostic, research and therapeutic tools and technologies; semiconductor processing, nano-materials, polymers, lithium ion battery material, and high-temperature superconductors; and software, business and financial methods.

-Steve's clients include (or have recently included) American Honda, Analog Devices, Athenahealth, Brocade, Celgene, Cognex, Cox Communications, Endeca Technologies, GoerTek, Kohler Corp., Massachusetts Institute of Technology, MKS Instruments, Inc., MobileMedia Ideas, Payless ShoeSource, Progress Software, SeaChange International, Sonus Networks, T-Mobile, and Transamerica Life Insurance.
+Steve's clients include (or have recently included) American Honda, Analog Devices, Argonne National Laboratory, Athenahealth, Brocade, Celgene, Cognex, Cox Communications, Endeca Technologies (acquired by Oracle), Kohler Corp., Massachusetts Institute of Technology, MKS Instruments, Inc., MobileMedia Ideas, Oxford Immunotec, Payless ShoeSource, Progress Software, SeaChange International, Sonus Networks, T-Mobile, and Transamerica Life Insurance.

-Steve is also part of the MIT entrepreneurship ecosystem.
-He is a Visiting Lecturer at MIT, where he teaches 6.903, a full semester course on patents and intellectual property within the MIT Department of Electrical Engineering.
-He is also on the Roster of Neutrals of the American Arbitration Association, from which he is called upon to act as an arbitrator in disputes in the U.S. and abroad, relating to technically complex license and patent matters.
-Steve has also been an arbitrator for matters administered by the German Institution of Arbitration and the International Chamber of Commerce, and is vice-chair of the Arbitration Committee of the AIPPI (the leading international patent law group).
+Steve is also on the Roster of Neutrals of the American Arbitration Association, from which he gets chosen to act as an arbitrator in disputes in the U.S. and abroad, relating to technically complex license and patent matters.
+Steve has also been selected as an arbitrator for matters administered by the German Institution of Arbitration and the International Chamber of Commerce.
+Steve is vice-chair of the Arbitration Committee of AIPPI, the international patent bar association.

-Steve regularly speaks to some of the leading industry and academic groups involved with patent policy, and has been quoted in the national press on intellectual property issues, including in The Economist, Nature, Associated Press, Forbes, and InfoWorld.
-He also has been a member of the Executive Committee of the United States chapter of the AIPPI; Vice Chair of the Litigation Committee of the Intellectual Property Owners Association (IPO); editor of the American Intellectual Property Law Association (AIPLA) Quarterly Journal; on the Board of Advisors of the Boston University Law School Science and Technology Journal; and he was an Adjunct Professor at Boston University School of Law for fifteen years, where he taught trial advocacy and patent and computer law courses.
-Steve is a founder and contributing editor of Proskauer’s New England IP Blog.
+Steve has been quoted in the national press on intellectual property issues, in such places as The Economist, Nature, and Forbes.
+He has been a member of the Executive Committee of the United States chapter of the AIPPI; vice chair of the Litigation Committee of the Intellectual Property Owners Association (IPO); editor of the American Intellectual Property Law Association (AIPLA) Quarterly Journal; on the Board of Advisors of the Boston University Law School Science and Technology Journal; and he was an Adjunct Professor at Boston University School of Law for fifteen years, where he taught trial advocacy and patent and computer law courses.

 read more »